 These TV partnerships are a small part of their revenues but a huge part of their sales and PR strategy.
 They’re changing Twitter to be this really smart, topical, content-based. strategic place for advertisers to be as opposed to a bunch of noise and blather.

 That noise and blather?
 That’s you and me.

 It’s a whole new age for Twitter, can’t wait.

-The post "There’s Gonna Be Little Room on Profitable Twitter for your “Noise and Blather”" was originally assembled from spare parts of a 1957 Chevy at CogDogBlog (http://cogdogblog.com/2013/11/noise-and-blather/) on November 27, 2013.
+The post "There’s Gonna Be Little Room on Profitable Twitter for your “Noise and Blather”" was originally squeezed out of the bottom of an old rusted tube of toothpaste at CogDogBlog (http://cogdogblog.com/2013/11/noise-and-blather/) on November 27, 2013.